 Taking stock of the little things is the exact opposite of boiling the ocean.
 It’s about looking forward to what is right in front of you, like what you’ll eat for breakfast or what you plan to wear in the morning.

 Taking stock of the little things is the exact opposite of boiling the ocean.
 It’s about looking forward to what is right in front of you.

 Now that implementing small, incremental habits has become a central goal of mine, I’ve shifted my entire outlook on how I spend my mornings.

 If you’re like me, you might not realize you’re basically winging it 90% of the time.
-I would wake up and let whatever email or metaphorical fire was burning brightest dictate what was highest priority.
-If we don’t connect with ourselves and articulate what kind of day we need to have, it is not only nearly impossible to tackle all the tasks that require our attention, but it also becomes really hard to find the extra time for self-care and connecting with family.
+I would wake up and let whatever email or metaphorical fire was burning brightest dictate what was the highest priority.
+If we don’t connect with ourselves and articulate what kind of day we need to have, it is nearly impossible to tackle all the tasks that require our attention.
+It also becomes really hard to find the extra time for self-care and connecting with family.

 You can do this through meditation or just while you’re making breakfast.
 The point is to observe yourself and take note of the tiny details around you.
 This practice helps me not only connect with myself but also find gratitude for all that I often take for granted.

-Morning pages are essentially a long-form journal entry that consists of your stream of consciousness thoughts.
+Morning pages are essentially long-form journal entries that consist of your stream-of-consciousness thoughts.
 There is no wrong way to do them and they are for your eyes only.
 I like this practice as a way to remove any lingering negativity around what could go wrong during the day by acknowledging the thought but not giving it the power to control the rest of my day.